wcfjeffrey/jeffreywoo-study-ai-model/README.md

 **JeffreyWooStudy** is an AI-powered learning assistant that helps you cut study time in half by turning your materials into personalized flashcards, quizzes, and study guides.

 ## ✨ What It Does
-- 📄 **Instant Conversion** — upload your notes (.txt) or take your photos/screenshots for your notes, and get AI‑generated flashcards, summaries, and practice questions
+- 📄 **Instant Conversion** — upload your study materials (.txt) or your photos/screenshots for your notes, and get AI‑generated flashcards, summaries, and practice questions
 - 🧠 **Evidence‑Based Learning** — built on active recall and spaced repetition to maximize retention
 - 🎙️ **AI Tutor Mode** — ask questions, get clear explanations, and test your knowledge instantly
 - 🌍 **Multilingual Support** — study in multiple languages with accurate understanding and translation